wordjelly/Logstash-Certificates/README.md

 If you reached this point, any SSL client with the client key, client certificate and the CA certificate can now ship logs to logstash at port 1443.
 You can change this port in the logstash_ssl.conf file if you want to.
 Note that you need to open this port to the outside world, on your machine, if you want to receive logs from the outside.

+### Points to note:
+We didn't explicitly specify a hostname in the logstash_ssl.conf file's tcp => input.
+This is because it defaults to 0.0.0.0 and that is already included in our certificates.
+If your logstash port is open to the external internet, you can leave this as it is, since traffic on your machines IP address will automatically get forwarded to 0.0.0.0.
+If logstash is not open to the public internet and you want it running on a specific host, you can specify that, but make sure to add it to your ENV['IP_ADDRESSES'].

 ## Send Rails Logs to Logstash over SSL: